openedx/frontend-app-learner-portal-enterprise/README.md

 Next we will setup a `test-enterprise` customer who will have learners associated with it (Details at [The Enterprise management commands](https://github.com/edx/edx-enterprise/blob/master/enterprise/management/commands/seed_enterprise_devstack_data.py#L47)):

- - Ensure the Enterprise Integration flag is enabled in devstack [see this link](https://github.com/edx/edx-platform/blob/master/lms/envs/devstack.py#L326).
-Set the flag `ENABLE_ENTERPRISE_INTEGRATION` to True
+ - Ensure the Enterprise Integration flag is enabled in devstack [see this link](https://github.com/edx/edx-platform/blob/0e2b612c1fb4f3e385f3004801aa5b5ed0221eda/lms/envs/devstack.py#L331).
+Set the flag `ENABLE_ENTERPRISE_INTEGRATION` to True if it isn't already
  - From the devstack directory, restart lms using `make lms-restart` for applying changes
  - Seed test data:
    - Go into the lms shell: